lannes/Flutter-AdaptiveCards/README.md

 2023 07

-* Added text selection enablement in the examples.
 * Updated to work with Flutter > 3.7 that implements null safety.
 Tested with Flutter 3.10
-* flutter tests must end in `_test`.
-Renamed `_tests` files to `_test`
-* migrated example from `DynamicTheme` to <https://rydmike.com/colorscheme> <https://rydmike.com/colorpicker>
-  * <https://github.com/rydmike/flex_color_scheme> to get a better feel theme and color possibilities
-* example about pane is injected modal panel
 * added _brain dead_ `Table` implementation as a starting point
 * migrated from print() to developer.log()
 * Support both Material and Cupertino Date and Time pickers based on platform
+* Test:
+  * Flutter tests must end in `_test`.
+Renamed `_tests` files to `_test`
+  * Test upgrade to work with Flutter 3.10 and flutter_test ???
+  * Added simple `Table` test
+  * Migrated test off of Roboto to default testing font in an attempt to make more platform agnostic. line spacing was different on different platforms even using project bundled Roboto
+  * Upgraded testing SDK

-* Removed `fuscia` target platform overrides in examples 2023 06
+2023 06

 * Updated where nulls were used by Flutter is now null safe.
 * Picked a default with for text alignment that may be wrong or differ from the old default.
+* Minor changes to use Material in one config file because VS Code warned about it
+* used VS Code plugin `dart import` to organize imports
+* Test:
   * Just did the dumb fix for mockito mocking with null safety.
   * Test images updated for windows
   * Image URLs updated to their new homes.
 Some old sites were migrated or taken down
-* Minor changes to use Material in one config file because VS Code warned about it
-* Pulled the neohelden logos from the main page in the example.
-Neohelden has dropped all references from their website and deleted their repository.
-Had the extra advantage of shrinking the image.
-* Refactored example to use common driver page for most of the samples.
-Remolved the single purpose drivers
-* Now have a couple samples that pull from adaptivecards.io github repo
-* lab.dart can now run against any adaptive card local or remote.
-See [example readme](example/README.md)
-* used VS Code plugin `dart import` to organize imports

 * android with Java 17
   * gradle upgrade from 5.6.2 to 7.4.2
   * upgraded kotlin version to 1.8.22